open-compensation-token-license/license-token-website/wikisrc/how-to-get-sponsored-for-open-source.md

 - **Showcase Your Work**: Keep your GitHub profile active, highlighting significant contributions to attract potential sponsors in Bangalore's tech circles.

 ### Local Tip
-• Present your open source accomplishments at Bangalore tech conferences or in specialized meetups to increase visibility, credibility, and potential sponsorships.
+Present your open source accomplishments at Bangalore tech conferences or in specialized meetups to increase visibility, credibility, and potential sponsorships.

+Learn more about [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source) to enhance your project's longevity.

 ---